Middlebury Shield

 c.
 Duplicate Use of Work

 Any work submitted to meet the requirements of a particular course is expected to be original work completed for that course.
 Students who wish to incorporate any portion of their own previously developed work into a new assignment must consult with the involved faculty members to establish appropriate expectations and parameters.
 The same work, or substantially similar work, may not be used to meet the requirements of two different courses.
+Students repeating part or all of any course may only submit previously developed work in that course with prior approval from the faculty member of the course in which they are currently enrolled.

 d.
 Falsifying Data